-We rise, hitch up our totes and gear, and set off to tag another leguminous tree in the pea family.
+We rise, hitch up our totes and gear, and set off to tag another leguminous tree in the Pea family.
 Kentucky coffeetree (Gymnocladus dioicus) was so named by English speakers for its hard-coated, smooth seeds that these early settlers used as a coffee-substitute until the real thing became more widely available (which says much).
 One problem (besides the bitter taste) is that at least three hours of roasting is required to neutralize the toxic alkaloids.
-These trees date back to the Ice Age (like the locust trees) and were food for now extinct mammals that could chew and digest the hard seeds, as opposed to modern day ones who basically just avoid them.
+Like the locust trees, these trees also date back to the Ice Ages and were food for now-extinct mammals with the capacity to chew and digest the hard seeds, as opposed to modern day creatures who basically just avoid them.
 Without those ancient mammals to scarify the extremely hard seed coatings so that they can take up water and germinate, it is difficult for Kentucky coffeetree seeds to propagate naturally.
 This means most Kentucky coffeetrees in the wild expand themselves through root suckering.
 The problem here is that this leads to a monoclonal culture made up of just a few individuals and a limited gene pool.
-Luckily, their assets of attractiveness, hardiness and disease resistance do have rewards, for horticulturists continue to cultivate coffeetree seedlings in nurseries for planting on urban boulevards.
+Luckily, their assets of attractiveness, hardiness and disease resistance do have benefits, for horticulturists continue to cultivate coffeetree seedlings in nurseries for planting on urban boulevards.
 Think about adding this tree if you have a place to plant one!

 The Kentucky coffeetree we’re headed for lives just off the lower walking path going under the pedestrian bridge.
 At first glance, you might mistake its pinnate leaves as belonging to honey locust, especially since they are also twice compound.
-That again!
 But our coffeetree’s leaflets are longer with a little pointed tip on the end instead of rounded which helps a lot with identification.
-Knowing this, the other differences become clearer, such as the larger leaf size.
-Their fruits differ vastly as well.
+Knowing this, the other differences become clearer, such as the larger leaf size and vastly different fruit.

 The coffeetree we’re about to re-tag is a male who’s lost his sign.
-His mate is on our list as one of the new tagged trees because I wanted her attractive pods — wide, flat and leathery — to get some well-deserved attention.
-Inside are large, smooth seeds very uniform in size, attractively shiny.
-Deep brown when mature, the large pods feel good held in the palm, and are decorative hanging on the branches well into winter even after all her leaves have dropped.
+We’ll get more into gender later.
+For now, let’s simply say ‘his’ mate is on our list as one of the new tagged trees because I wanted to draw people’s attention to the female Kentucky coffeetree’s attractive seed pods.
+They are wide, flat and leathery and well-deserving of the attention.
+The seeds inside the pods are large, smooth, very uniform in size, and attractively shiny.
+Deep brown when mature, the large pods feel good held in the palm, and are decorative hanging on the branches well into winter even after all the leaves have dropped.
 Our female tree lives on the other side of the pedestrian bridge beyond the Avenue of the Giants (as I call them), just up the hill from those huge specimens that date back to some of the original trees the park designers planted over 100 years ago.
 They are absolutely magnificent.
 She is a much younger tree than they, and is resplendently clad with clusters of gorgeous pods.

 By now, Susan Jane and I have an easy pattern of approaching a tree and finding the best place to pound in its sign.
 After our recent, intense conversation sharing confidences, a burst of silliness comes over me.
 In front of the Kentucky coffeetree, I jokingly undulate my arms up and down as if to capture the tree’s vibrations or emanations.

-“Feel the energy, ” I chant with eyes closed.
+“Feel the energy, ” I intone with eyes closed.
 “The tree will lead us to just the right spot.”

 And it does.
-She laughs as we locate that place in a moment of shared camaraderie.
+We laugh as we locate that place in a moment of shared camaraderie.